evkx/evkx.github.io/content/models/audi/q6_e-tron/sq6_e-tron/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 37 minutes.
+You can also select an optional onboard charger that supports up to 22 KW charging.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 18 minutes.

 {{< sitefiguresized thumb="models/audi/q6_e-tron/sq6_e-tron/charging_1_st.jpg" title="Audi SQ6 e-tron" width="3000" height="2249"  >}}